fiolj/sparta/docs/source/dump_image.rst

 Particles are drawn by default using the *color* and *diameter* settings.
 The *particle* keyword allow you to turn off the drawing of all particles, if the specified value is *no*.

+Only particles in the specified mixture ID (mix-ID) are drawn.
 Only particles in a geometric region can be drawn using the :ref:`dump_modify region<dump-modify>` command.

 The *color* and *diameter* settings determine the color and size of particles rendered in the image.
 They can be any particle attribute